 Student directed learning in the classroom and in activities has always been encouraged at Indian Springs School.
 The school's choir has a tradition of presenting concerts all over the globe.
 The first soccer program in the state was initiated at Indian Springs.
 By the 1970's the school had an equal number of day students and boarders.
 An eighth grade was added and the school became coeducational.

-In 2006, the school reaffirmed its commitment to boarding by opening brand new dorms for all residential students.
+In 2006, the school reaffirmed its commitment to boarding by opening new dorms for all residential students.
 In addition, a state-of-the-art Science Center was also unveiled, again demonstrating the school's passion for academic excellence.
+In August 2015, Indian Springs opened 18 new classroom equipped for virtual learning thanks to generous parent and alumni gifts to Springs Eternal, the largest capital campaign in the school's history.

 The most recent additions to campus are the Fertile Minds Learning Garden, which produces organics fruits and vegetables for the ISS Dining Hall, and an Outdoor Classroom.
 Both help students connect to the environment in a very personal way.